 This is the full story and what finally worked.

 After leaving China, I began my military service in Austria, where I was assigned as a ParSchütze—a heavy anti-tank infantryman.
 Carrying a 16 kg launcher, a rifle, and a 30 kg backpack through the snow in stiff boots didn’t help my Achilles.
+Since I refused to cut back my own routine for my beloved homeland, I decided to do both: my routine and theirs.
+I just had to wake up before everybody else.

-Many years later, I decided to give sprinting another try when a friend invited me to a track meet.
+Years later, I decided to give sprinting another try when a friend invited me to a track meet.
 I ran the 100 m, 200 m, and a 400 m relay—all in a single day.

 The next morning, I could barely walk.
 Both Achilles tendons felt like rocks.
 I’d faced acute inflammation many times before, and usually slowing down for a couple of days was enough.
 But this time, it was worse than ever.